AzraDnr/AzraDnr/README.md

 ## 👋 Hi, It's Azra
--Computer Engineering Student in Türkiye/Bolu Abant İzzet Baysal University
+• Computer Engineering Student at Bolu Abant İzzet Baysal University, Türkiye

 <!--
 **AzraDnr/AzraDnr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.